Chutlhu/PhD_Defense_slides/plan.md

 ### Scenario

-Let us consider our current pandemic scenario:
+Let us consider our current pandemic **scenario**:

-We are all at home, inter-facing each others with a computer which is recording us.
+We are all in one room, inter-facing a computer which is recording us.
-Currently the microphones of your computer are hopefully capturing my sound.
+Currently the **microphones** of this device are hopefully capturing my speech.

-We need to ignore the post-processing of the video-conference tools In particular, they are recording
+Let us ignore the processing that the software is performing.
+In particular, they are recording

 - the sound of my voice,